JeffersonLab/remoll-job-submission/README.md

-# remoll-job-submission
+# Scripts for parallel Remoll job submission on HPC clusters
-Sample job submission scripts for remoll simulation and analysis
+Sample job submission scripts for Remoll simulation and analysis